Jean Ritchie: Early life

 As the youngest of 14 siblings, Ritchie was one of ten girls who slept in one room of the farming family's farm house.
-She was quick to memorize songs and performed at local dances and at county fairs, winning blue ribbons in Hazard, the county seat.

-Ritchie and her family sang for entertainment, but also to accompany manual work.
-When the family gathered to sing songs, they chose from a repertoire of over than 300 songs including hymns, old ballads, and popular songs by composers such as Stephen Foster, which were mostly learnt orally and sung unaccompanied.
+Ritchie and her family sang for entertainment, but also to accompany their manual work.
+When the family gathered to sing songs, they chose from a repertoire of over 300 songs including hymns, old ballads, and popular songs by composers such as Stephen Foster, which were mostly learnt orally and sung unaccompanied.
 The Ritchies would sing improvised harmonies to accompany some of their songs, including "Pretty Saro".
-It was only when the family acquired a radio in the late 1940s that they discovered what they had been singing was called hillbilly music.

 Ritchie graduated from high school in Viper and enrolled in Cumberland Junior College (now a four-year University of the Cumberlands) in Williamsburg, Kentucky, and from there graduated Phi Beta Kappa with a B.A. in social work from the University of Kentucky in Lexington in 1946.
-At college she participated in the glee club and choir and learned to play piano.
+At college she participated in the glee club and choir as well as learning the piano.
 According to Ritchie, Maud Karpeles later said "[Ritchie] cannot be termed a folksinger, because she has been to college," which she took as a compliment.

 During World War II, she taught in an elementary school.
-In 1946, whilst still in Kentucky, Ritchie was recorded performing traditional songs with her sisters Edna, Kitty and Pauline by Emily Elizabeth Barnacle and by Artus Moser.
+Meanwhile, in 1946, whilst still in Kentucky, Ritchie was recorded performing traditional songs with her sisters Edna, Kitty, and Pauline by Mary Elizabeth Barnicle and by Artus Moser.

 New York

 After graduating she got a job as a social worker at the Henry Street Settlement in New York, where she taught her Appalachian songs and traditions to local children.
 This caught the attention of folk singers, scholars, and enthusiasts based in New York, and she befriended Woody Guthrie, Oscar Brand, Pete Seeger, and Alan Lomax.
 To many, Ritchie represented the ideal traditional musician, due to her rural upbringing, dulcimer playing, and the fact her songs came from within her family.

 In 1948, Ritchie shared a stage with The Weavers, Woody Guthrie, and Betty Sanders at the Spring Fever Hootenanny.
 By October 1949, she was a regular guest on Oscar Brand's Folksong Festival radio show on WNYC.

 In 1949 and 1950, she recorded several hours of songs, stories, and oral history for Lomax in New York City.
 All of Lomax's recordings of Ritchie are available online courtesy of the Lomax Digital Archive.
 She was recorded extensively for the Library of Congress in 1951.

 By 1951, Ritchie became a full-time singer, folksong collector, and songwriter.
-Elektra records signed her and she released her first album of family songs, Singing the Traditional Songs of Her Kentucky Mountain Family (1952), which included family versions of such songs as "Gypsum Davy", "The Cuckoo" and "The Little Devils", a song which had particularly fascinated Cecil Sharp when he heard it from Una and Sabrina Ritchie in 1917.
+Elektra records signed her and she released her first album of family songs, Singing the Traditional Songs of Her Kentucky Mountain Family (1952), which included family versions of such songs as "Gypsum Davy", "The Cuckoo", and "The Little Devils", a song which had particularly fascinated Cecil Sharp when he heard it from Una and Sabrina Ritchie in 1917.